eliseubatista99/Dot-Net-Banking-Api/Documentation/DataTier.md

 Funds placed in an investment account must return to the source account once the investment period ends.
 To manage this relationship, we need a table that links investment accounts to their respective source accounts.
 This table will be called InvestmentsAccountBridge and will have the following structure:

+    - ID: PRIMARY KEY VARCHAR(64)
-    - SourceAccountId: FOREIGN KEY VARCHAR(100)
+    - SourceAccountId: FOREIGN KEY VARCHAR(64)
-    - InvestmentsAccountId: FOREIGN KEY VARCHAR(100)
+    - InvestmentsAccountId: FOREIGN KEY VARCHAR(64)
-    - Duration: Integer(2) //Number of months for an investment account
+    - Duration: Integer //Number of months for an investment account
     - Interest: DECIMAL (3,2)

 Then, the account structure will look something like this:

-    - AccountId: VARCHAR (100)
+    - AccountId: VARCHAR (64)
     - AccoutType: CHAR (2)
     - Balance: DECIMAL (20,2)
-    - AccountName: VARCHAR(100)
+    - AccountName: VARCHAR(64)
-    - AccountImage BLOB
+    - AccountImage VARCHAR(MAX)

 ### Cards